-Are you new at hosting Thanksgiving dinner and are stressed out?
+Are you new to hosting Thanksgiving dinner and are stressed out?
 Is everyone, giving you countless tips on what you should do?
 Fear not, I’m not one of them.
 Instead, here are 7 things you should NOT do.

 7 things NOT to do for #Thanksgiving and #free #printable Click To Tweet

 There is a reason Thanksgiving is associated with turkey.
 Ask any pilgrim.
 Ever since they served four (wild) turkeys at the first Thanksgiving it has become a tradition.
 Unless you’re vegetarian, turkey is the only way!
 Don’t need a whole bird?
 Then buy a turkey breast, or leg, or whatever your favorite part is.
-Mine happen to be the butt, but you can’t get those in bulk.
+Mine happens to be the butt, but you can’t get those in bulk.
 Darn.

 NO FROZEN TURKEY

 Unless you won the bird at your local turkey bowling tournament (I’m making this up, maybe), then go with fresh turkey.
 Granted, it costs a little more but it’s worth it!
 I order it from my butcher and pick it up a day before Thanksgiving.
 It doesn’t crowd your refrigerator for days and it doesn’t end up swimming in its bloody juices.
 Or even worse, the bloody juices don’t leak all over your refrigerator.

 Keep it simple.
 Trust me on this one.
 It is easy to get wrapped up in the holiday spirit and wanting to deliver the 10-course menu you saw in a magazine.
 I slaved over Turducken once for almost a week.
 Turducken is turkey stuffed with a whole duck that is stuffed with a whole chicken and has layers of dressing between them and in them.
 Of course, I had to make the dressing from scratch too.
 All that work and the flavor was just MEH.